studzin-sky/llm-description-enhancer/README.md

 - Utilizes the `speakleash/Bielik-1.5B-v3.0-Instruct` model via the Hugging Face `transformers` library.
 - Health check endpoint.
 - Docker support for easy deployment, with the model included in the image.
+- Includes a `start_container.sh` script for convenient container startup.

 ## Prerequisites